paulosborne/di/README.md

 }
 ```

 In the above code, `Foo` has 2 dependencies `Bar` and `Baz`, `Bar` has a further dependency of `Bam`.
-In a normal cas you would have to do the following to return a fully configured instance of `Foo`.
+In a normal case you would have to do the following to return a fully configured instance of `Foo`.

 ```php
 $bam = new Bam;